GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

 ## Update the Fluent Bit DaemonSet to use the new configuration

-In this section, you change `kubernetes/fluentbit-daemonset-deploy.yaml` to mount the `fluentbit-user-config-filtered` ConfigMap instead of the `fluentbit-user-config` ConfigMap.
+In this section, you change the `kubernetes/fluentbit-daemonset-deploy.yaml` file to mount the `fluentbit-user-config-filtered` ConfigMap instead of the `fluentbit-user-config` ConfigMap.

-1. Open the`kubernetes/fluentbit-daemonset-deploy.yaml` file in an editor.
+1. Open the `kubernetes/fluentbit-daemonset-deploy.yaml` file in an editor.

 1. Change the name of the ConfigMap from `fluentbit-user-config` to `fluentbit-user-config-filtered` by editing the `configMap.name` field so